 One of my biggest phobias is my fear of my house catching on fire in the middle of the night and not being able to get my kids out on time, and it can make getting a decent night’s sleep a bit of a challenge at times.

 In order to help put my mind at ease, I installed smoke detectors all throughout my house.
+I did hours of research to find the best smoke detector.
 I have one in every room and we have 16 rooms in my home.
 That is a lot of smoke detectors, and if we are lucky enough to someday be saved by them during a house fire, we are all very aware that it will be at the expense of our hearing.
 However, I think its 100% worth it to have that extra bit of peace of mind when you go to sleep at night and it helps my anxiety a great deal to know that the detectors are there.

 Knowing what you now know about my concern for fire safety, you can imagine my horror when I read in the news the other day that 80% of kids will sleep right through a smoke detector going off.
 Included in the article was a video of children sleeping right through a very loud smoke detector very close to their beds.